 Our approach to development is designed to deliver first production on an accelerated timeline, with low cost, lower carbon solutions, where we can leverage early learnings to improve future outcomes and maximize returns.
 In certain circumstances, we believe a phased approach can be employed to optimize full-field development.
 A phased approach facilitates refinement of the development plans based on experience gained in initial phases of production and by leveraging existing infrastructure as subsequent phases of development are implemented.
 Production and reservoir performance from the initial phases are monitored closely to determine the most efficient and effective techniques to maximize the recovery of reserves and returns.
 Other benefits include minimizing upfront capital costs, reducing execution risks through smaller initial infrastructure requirements, and enabling cash flow from the initial phases of production to fund a portion of capital costs for subsequent phases.
 Our development of the Jubilee Field is an example of this approach.
-The Greater Tortue Ahmeyim development is also being developed in a capitally efficient phased approach, consistent with our business strategy.
-This is anticipated to result in first gas approximately eight years after initial discovery.
+The Greater Tortue Ahmeyim development is also being developed in a phased approach, consistent with our business strategy.
+This is anticipated to result in first gas approximately nine years after initial discovery.
 Finally, our approach to discoveries in the U.S. Gulf of Mexico is to develop them via subsea tie-back to existing host facilities with spare capacity, which reduces development costs and the average timeline to first production.
-The Winterfell discovery (2021) and subsequent appraisal success (early 2022) is an example of this, with development expected to deliver first production in around three years after initial discovery.
+The Winterfell discovery (2021) and subsequent appraisal success (early 2022) is an example of this approach, with development expected to deliver first production in around three years after initial discovery.
+In addition, we anticipate that the Tiberius discovery (2023) will follow a similar approach.